dave2/aws-scripts/aws-snap/README.md

 The handling of rotations is done by tagging snaps with two critical tags:

-- Autoback (which must be true), to idicate this is a snap that we manage
+- Autosnap (which must be true), to indicate this is a snap that we manage
 - BackupRotation containing the name of the rotation to affect

 It will only ever touch snaps for volumes currently attached.
 If you